 The key-takeaway, for those in charge of protecting a business, is to consider how to secure data and authorize its touch-points, during its life-span.

-Thank you SertintyONE for joining us on Digital Diary and for all of your insights!
-You can meet SertintyONE at our upcoming Transformational CISO Assembly to gain first-hand insights into the world of cybersecurity.
+Thank you Sertainty for joining us on Digital Diary and for all of your insights!
+You can meet Sertainty at our upcoming Transformational CISO Assembly to gain first-hand insights into the world of cybersecurity.

 The Millennium Alliance is thrilled to present our bi-annual Transformational CISO Assembly, taking place this year on May 9-10, 2018 at the Hutton Hotel in Nashville, TN.